Yasemin Allen

-Yasemin Kay Allen (born 11 July 1989) is an English-Turkish actress.
+Yasemin Kay Allen (born 10 July 1989) is an English actress.

 Early years

-Yasemin Kay Allen, born 10 July 1989, in London, is the daughter of an English father Dudley Allen and English-Turkish actress and singer Sonja Eady.
+Yasemin Kay Allen, born 10 July 1989, in London, is the daughter of an English father Dudley Allen and English-born actress and singer Sonja Eady.
 Eady has been known as Suna Yıldızoğlu following her first marriage in 1974 to the Turkish actor Kayhan Yıldızoğlu, upon which she also gained Turkish citizenship.
 Her mother's adopted Turkish citizenship means that Yasemin is a dual Turkish-British citizen despite not being ethnically Turkish.
 She stated that she is of English 50% descent and of Australian 25% descent.

 She has a brother named Kaan.
 Her family moved to Turkey when she was three months old.
 She went to Australia with her mother after she completed her elementary school.
 There she took cinema, television, drama and Japanese courses.
 She earned scholarship from University of Queensland.
 She returned to Turkey when she was eighteen.
 Then graduated from Müjdat Gezen Konservatuarı with degree of Theater Arts.

 Career

-Yasemin Allen was a finalist in the L'Oréal' competition.
+Television series

 The same year she played the leading role in the Turkish television series Elif.
 In 2010 she starred as Elena in the series Kavak Yelleri (Turkish version of Dawson's Creek), and Juliette in another TV series Yerden Yüksek.She performed French and Russian accents for this roles.
 She can do various accents in Turkish and English.
 She played with her mother for third time in "Elif", "Yerden Yüksek", "46 Yok Olan".